Seefzi/CableBanisher/README.md

 Run CableBanisher.exe.
 Find the network adapter you want to use for Airlink/Virtual Desktop.
 Type 's', the number next to the adapter of choice, then hit enter.
 Wait a bit.
-It'll tell you when it's done.
+It'll tell you when it's done or if it needs help.

 NOTE: If you are experiencing slower than expected speeds, it may be necessary to connect another Wi-Fi 6 capable device to the hotspot first.
 I'm not entirely sure why this is, but it's a relatively simple if annoying fix.